-Permitting for water protection involves the issuance of Virginia Pollution Discharge Elimination System (VPDES) permits and Virginia Pollution Abatement (VPA) permits for discharges of pollutants to state waters; Virginia Water Protection (VWP) permits for impacts to wetlands and streams related to development activities or surface water withdrawals; and, Groundwater Withdrawal (GW) permits for significant withdrawals from ground water in designated groundwater management areas.
+Permitting for water protection involves the issuance of Virginia Pollution Discharge Elimination System (VPDES) permits and Virginia Pollution Abatement (VPA) permits for discharges of pollutants to state waters; Virginia Water Protection (VWP) permits for impacts to wetlands and streams related to development activities; and, water withdrawal permit for surface water and groundwater withdrawals.

 - VPDES program authority is delegated by EPA to Virginia in order to implement provisions of the Clean Water Act and ensuing regulations.
 Virginia State Water Control Law is also enforced through this program and its regulations.
 VPDES permits are issued to point source dischargers of wastewater in order to control discharged pollutants to the degree necessary to protect State waters.
 DEQ also operates a Pretreatment Program under VPDES to treat the toxic, hazardous, and concentrated pollutants discharged as a result of industrial manufacturing processes.
 Pretreatment is the treatment of industrial wastewater at the industrial facility itself, before the wastewater is discharged into the local sewer system.
 The protection is achieved by regulating the nondomestic user of the municipal treatment works, commonly called industrial users or indirect dischargers. - The VPA permit program implements Virginia law for managing pollutants where there is no point source discharge but a potential impact to state waters exists.
-The most common activity regulated by this permit is land application of solid or liquid wastes such as biosolids, animal manure, and reclaimed wastewater. - The VWP permit program implements Virginia law to regulate activities involving impacts to wetlands and streams and the withdrawal of surface water to assure maintenance of state waters at such quality as will protect or enhance all beneficial uses.
-The VWP permit program is also Virginia's 401 Certification program under the Clean Water Act. - The GW permitting program implements Virginia law to designate groundwater management areas and to regulate the withdrawal of groundwater within these areas to assure that all existing lawful users can maintain groundwater as a future water supply.
-Withdrawals in excess of 300,000 gallons in any month are required to apply for and receive a permit prior to initiation of withdrawal.
+The most common activity regulated by this permit is land application of solid or liquid wastes such as biosolids, animal manure, and reclaimed wastewater. - The VWP permit program implements Virginia law to regulate activities involving impacts to wetlands and streams to assure maintenance of state waters at such quality as will protect or enhance all beneficial uses.
+The VWP permit program is also Virginia's 401 Certification program under the Clean Water Act. - The Water Withdrawal Permitting program implements Virginia law for withdrawals from groundwater and surface water.
+For surface water withdrawals, a VWP permit is required for certain withdrawals.
+For groundwater withdrawals, permits are required in designated groundwater management areas to assure that all existing lawful users can maintain groundwater as a future water supply.
+Withdrawals in excess of 300,000 gallons in any month are required to apply for and receive a permit prior to initiation of withdrawal. - Permitting for water protection involves the issuance of Virginia Pollution Discharge Elimination System (VPDES) permits and Virginia Pollution Abatement (VPA) permits for discharges of pollutants to state waters; Virginia Water Protection (VWP) permits for impacts to wetlands and streams related to development activities; and, water withdrawal permit for surface water and groundwater withdrawals.

-The VWP, VPDES, VPA, and GW regulatory programs provide effective and responsible means of ensuring protection of the Commonwealth's surface waters, groundwater, wetlands, and aquatic resources, while allowing for continued economic development in an environmentally sound manner.
+The VWP, VPDES, VPA, and water withdrawal regulatory programs provide effective and responsible means of ensuring protection of the Commonwealth's surface waters, groundwater, wetlands, and aquatic resources, while allowing for continued economic development in an environmentally sound manner.